bantoinese83/listhub/README.md

 ### Database Setup

 1. Create a new Supabase project
-2. Run the SQL migrations in the `migrations` directory
+2. Run the SQL migrations in the `supabase/migrations` directory
-3. Set up the necessary storage buckets for images
+3. Set up the necessary storage buckets:
+   - Create an "avatars" bucket for user profile pictures
+   - Create a "listing-images" bucket for listing photos
+4. Configure storage policies:
+   - Enable public access for the avatars bucket
+   - Set up RLS policies for secure access control
-4. Configure authentication providers in Supabase
+5. Configure authentication providers in Supabase

 ## Project Structure